cldeluna/pyats_intro/README.md

 PyATS is supported on Linux with Python 3.4 or greater (but 3.5 or later is recommended) .
 There is no Windows support at the time of writing (2020-04) but Mac OS X is supported.
 For those of you on Windows, fear not, as you can always spin up a Virtual Machine or a Docker image.
 Keep reading to learn more about your Docker image options.

-Always start with a virtual environment.
+Always start with a Python virtual environment.
 See the [Real Python vENV primer](https://realpython.com/python-virtual-environments-a-primer/) for more details on that.

 Once you are in your virtual environment, you need to install the pyATS module and the Genie Libraries (now basically one framework encompassed in pyATS).